Brewing with RAPT Gen 4 BrewZilla

 With that said if you want to increase the temperature of the mash it is normally fastest and easiest to overshoot the desired mash temperature by a few degrees while using a secondary calibrated thermometer in the mash to keep an eye on the core temperature of the mash.

-If you are finding that you are overshooting your target temperature during the mash for example, then adjust your heating power.
+If you are finding that you are overshooting your target temperature during the mash for example, then .

 The probe placement has been designed to prevent the element from overheating and scorching the wort by taking the temperature of the wort closest to the elements.
 This is why your strike temperature needs to be accurate!